ahmetburaki/System_Status_Checker/README.md

 # System Status Checker

-This Go code provides a simple system status checker that periodically checks the system status and reports various metrics such as uptime, load average, disk usage, memory usage, and network status.
+This program provides a simple system status checker that periodically checks the system status and reports various metrics such as uptime, load average, disk usage, memory usage, and network status.
 It runs as a continuous process and provides real-time information about the system.

 ## Prerequisites